How to Install a French Drain in Australia (Step-by-Step)

 How to Install a French Drain: Step-by-Step Guide

 A properly installed French drain in Australia can significantly reduce water buildup, protect your home’s foundation, and preserve your landscaping—especially during Sydney’s heavy rains.
-Below is a clear, step-by-step process to help you complete the installation safely, efficiently, and with long-term performance in mind.
+Below is a clear, step-by-step process on how to build a french drain safely, efficiently, and with long-term performance in mind.

 Drainage plan layout showing trench path, water flow direction, and slope planning in a residential backyard